evannetwork/api-blockchain-core/docs/contracts/data-contract.rst

   const contractOwner = '0x0000000000000000000000000000000000000001';
   await rightsAndRoles.setOperationPermission(
     contract,                   // contract to be updated
-    contractOwner,              // account or identity, that can change permissions 0,                          // role id, uint8 value
+    contractOwner,              // identity or account, that can change permissions 0,                          // role id, uint8 value
     'exampleList',              // name of the object
     PropertyType.ListEntry,     // what type of element is modified